Mamun-Miah/WordPress-API-Automation-to-Github/README.md

-Fetch all post from the WordPress api and upload json file in the Github
+Fetch all posts from the WordPress API and upload a JSON file to GitHub or save it to the local server.